-The Major Smart Devices with Security Issues in 2020
+The Major Smart Devices with Security Issues

 By Johan Curtis 9 minutes

 The aspect of a smart home is immensely appealing.
 The Internet of Things technology has taken over the modern world by introducing a bunch load of smart devices which we can’t seem to live without.
 From basic security frameworks to even light bulbs; they’re all connected to the internet.

 Some of you may not exactly know what the Internet of Things is so let’s start by giving you a brief description.

 The Internet of things (IoT) is an accumulation of connected processing gadgets.
 Mechanical and advanced machines are given unique identifiers (UIDs) and the ability to move information over a system without needing human-to-human or human-to-PC contact.

 Almost anything can be turned into an IoT device, thanks to the rapid technological advancements, by adding a few sensors or connecting certain devices to the internet makes them digitally smarter enabling them to communicate data without the help of a human.
 An IoT device can also be called a smart device such as a Smart TV, Smart Watch, etc.

 Basically, as we’ve established, a smart device is anything that can be connected to the internet.
 It is pretty easy to analyze how they work as well; your Wi-Fi connects to the installed software on the device sends a signal for a particular action or process.

 The question that surfaces, however, is that even though the idea of having a complete smart home is appealing, is it completely safe?

 Smart homes employ internet-connected devices, such as smart bulbs, fridges, doors, or even alarm systems.
 Even though it may seem fascinating, it all comes at a price; smart devices are prone to several security risks that can end up putting your personal information at risk.